 - Next Sunday A.D.: The game is set on August 18 2016, about 5 months after its release date (March 29 2016).

 - Obviously Evil: Vigo Boradsov.

 - Permanently Missable Content: Easily triggered, since you sometimes can't go back to areas even within the same act.
 While some non-standard game overs occur quickly after the player makes a wrong choice, the conditions that trigger some of them aren't noticed for a long time, and the player may save the game after they've doomed themselves.
-Monica failing to find Jessica's corpse guarantees everyone's death at the end of the second act, and it's possible to miss something in the first act that locks Rooney out of the best ending — i.e., the one where she lives.
+Monica failing to find Jessica's corpse guarantees everyone's death at the end of the second act (for no clear reason), and it's possible to miss an item in the first act that locks Rooney out of the best ending — i.e., the one where she lives.